vexip-ui/vexip-ui/docs/en-US/component/color-picker.md

 :::

-:::demo colorpicker/shortcut
+:::demo color-picker/loading

-### Shortcuts
+### Loading

-Add the `shortcut` prop to use shortcuts.
+The loading state of the color picker can be controlled through the `loading` prop.

-The list of shortcuts can be customized via passing a string array.
+If you want to be read-only when loading, you need to add the `loading-lock` prop.

 :::